Ice dam formations.

 13. Ice forming on this gambrel roof where meltwater is exiting snow on upper roof, even re-freezing over heated living area:

-14. This metal-edged eave enabled the ice and snow to fracture off the roof.
+14. This metal-edged eave enabled the ice and snow layer to fracture and slide off the roof.
 Note new ice dam forming at the fracture line.
 The area where this ice dam forms is extremely vulnerable to leaks as it is where the roofing panels, shingles, transition flashing, exposed fasteners, etc. all meet, and often leak.
 Summit’s heated standing seam metal roofing prevents this.
 Partial roof shoveling, a dangerous and tedious task thought by some to prevent ice dams, simply creates another new ice dam up the roof.

 15. Another metal-edged eave where ice and snow was released from roof.
-New ice dam forms where meltwater now exits the snow, all the way to the bottom of the roof.
+New ice dam forms where meltwater now exits the snow, and continues all the way to the bottom of the roof.
 This is a very vulnerable location for an ice dam, where the busy transition of metal to shingles occurs:

 17. New ice dam forming at the fracture line over living area where the snow naturally shed off this steep roof: